uptrace/bun-docs/docs/postgres/performance-tuning.md

 ## WAL

+PostgreSQL WAL stands for Write-Ahead Logging.
+The Write-Ahead Log is a transaction log that records changes made to the database before they are written to the actual data files.

+When a transaction modifies the data in PostgreSQL, the changes are first written to the WAL before being applied to the actual database files.
+This process ensures that the changes are durably recorded on disk before considering the transaction committed.

 The following WAL settings work well most of the time and the only downside is increased recovery time when your database crashes: